RyanGass/the-moment-theme/README.md

 $ composer require htmlburger/carbon-fields
 ```

-If you use VS code, then create a new workspace folder and drop this into the .vscode/setting.json file located in the root of the folder.
+If you use VS code, copy/paste the below settings into your Workspace Settings (JSON) file. command + shift + p / Preferences: Workspace Settings (JSON) and replace all settings.

 ```sh
 {